 The majority of students at Johns Hopkins SAIS are enrolled in the two-year, full-time Master of Arts in International Relations (MAIR) degree.
 The program’s interdisciplinary coursework emphasizes international economics, policy and regional studies, international relations, and languages.
-Students can pursue this degree by completing coursework at the Hopkins-Nanjing Center, SAIS Europe, and/or Washington, DC.
+Students in this degree can spend both years in Washington, DC or may spend their first year at the SAIS Europe campus in Bologna, Italy or pursuing the Certificate at the Hopkins-Nanjing Center in Nanjing, China before coming to Washington, DC for the second year.

 Our graduates are in great demand by employers in the public, private and nonprofit sectors.
 Economics knowledge, analytical abilities, regional expertise, diplomatic skills, language proficiency and the capacity to apply theory to real-world problems give students a distinct professional advantage.